Kinto/kinto/docs/core/notifications.rst

 Event listeners
 ---------------

 It is possible for an application or a plugin to listen to events and execute some code.
 Triggered code on events is synchronously called when a request is handled.
+An event handler can itself trigger other events.

 *Kinto-Core* offers custom listeners that can be activated through configuration, so that every Kinto-Core-based application can benefit from **pluggable listeners**